Brama Town

 Foday Thoronka

 Foday Thoronka will always brighten up your day with a smile.
-He is a calm, patient, and skillful tailor who has been working for both Aurora Foundation and the employees of Aurora Foundation personally since 2017.
-Foday is married, has one daughter and three young sons, and lives in Murray Town.
+He is a calm, patient, and skillful tailor who has been working with Aurora Foundation since 2017.
+Foday lives in Murray Town with his wife and children.
 Each dress sold represents another brick in Foday’s house.
 While Foday used to live in his one-room workplace with his family, he now managed to build his own house next to his workplace.
-Step by step, his home is taking shape, and he is planning a more suitable tailoring office.
+Step by step, his home is taking shape; next, he plans to develop a dedicated tailoring shop.

 Green Giraffe